-New hotels are joining the OYO platform via a self-onboarding tool, ‘OYO 360′, which automatically generates digital contracts based on property details and KYC documents provided by hotel partners.
+New hotels are joining the OYO platform via a self-onboarding tool, ‘OYO 360′, which automatically generates digital contracts based on hotel partners’ property details and KYC documents.

 In fiscal 2021, almost all the company’s contracts with new hotel Partners were signed and managed digitally, says the DRHP.

 However, OYO still hasn’t been able to assuage all of its skeptics.
 Some traditional hoteliers still believe that the model of offering season-wise pricing with minor discounts is the only way to keep the small hotel’s category viable.

 Few others are still to come to terms with the abolition of the minimum guarantees which gave them the certainty of revenues and are still in courts demanding compensation.
 There are signs of thawing though; according to company sources, close to 1,300 hotel partners facing issues in the past have joined back.